nuvla/documentation/docs/docs/nuvla/user-guide/api.md

 ## Understanding the Nuvla REST API output format

-All the Nuvla API calls will return a JSON output, like the one in the example below:
+All the Nuvla API calls will return a JSON output, and you'll notice that all of these outputs contain a set of common attributes:

-Certains attributes are server-side..*[]:
+ - _**id**_: unique resource identifier, defined by the API server